ziselsberger/terraform_intro/Intro.md

   - What is the internal naming convention for storage accounts?
   - Do we need to define `public_network_acccess_enabled`? (try terraform plan & apply)

-> Run terraform validate.
-> Commit & push changes.
+> Validate, commit & push your changes.
-> Run terraform plan & apply
+> Run terraform plan & apply.

 ### Private endpoint